 What else do I learn?

-Marc’s course also covers many important industry topics for editors, like assembling the right team to tell each story, developing creator relationships, adapting to the needs of each project, working with publishers vs. self-publishing, and more.
+Andy’s course also covers many important industry topics for editors, like assembling the right team to tell each story, developing creator relationships, adapting to the needs of each project, working with publishers vs. self-publishing, and more.

 There is no better way to learn comic editing or how to make comics than Comics Experience’s Editing and Project Management.